Our Team

 Hannah Arkwright

 Hannah is a Director and Co-Founder of The Defendant.
 In 2018 Hannah was falsely accused of domestic violence by an ex-boyfriend.
 The case never reached trial and was dropped after a year due to lack of evidence.
-It was this life changing experience that led Hannah to complete a Master’s Degree in Law, with the aspiration of becoming a criminal defence solicitor.
+It was this life changing experience that led Hannah to complete a Master’s Degree in Law.
 Having experienced the criminal justice system as a defendant, Hannah quickly recognised where the support was lacking and became determined to do something about it.
 Hannah and Liam put their heads together, and The Defendant became a reality.

 Board of Trustees